vmstio/docs/content/rules/defederation.md

 ## Imports

-We believe community maintained blocklists serve an important purpose to help jump start instances in providing protection to users from abusive or disruptive individuals.
+We believe community maintained blocklists serve an important purpose to help jump start servers in providing protection to users from abusive or disruptive individuals.

 We choose to use extremely high-consensus threshold lists for our suspension (blocked) list to prevent breaking connections from users unnecessarily.
 We have a lower threshold for importing limitation (muted) lists as these changes can be undone without breaking user connections.